IndexZer0/eloquent-filtering/README.md

   - `$notIn`:
     - `:null`- also does a `and "{$target}" is not null` if `null` is sent in the `values` array.

+By default, all filter modifiers are enabled.

-You can specify just specific modifiers to enable.
+Though, you can specify just specific modifiers to enable.

 ```php
 public function allowedFilters(): AllowedFilterList